 - o General Government: Provides oversight from the Town Council to the Town Manager and ultimately to all other divisions.
-This division provides the administrative services for all departments including benefits, insurance and legal services. - o Planning and Community Development: This division houses the departments of Planning and Zoning, Inland Wetlands Enforcement, Building Inspection and Health code inspections.
+This division provides the administrative services for all departments including benefits, insurance and legal services. - O Planning and Community Development: This division houses the departments of Planning and Zoning, Inland Wetlands Enforcement, Building Inspection and Health code inspections.
 The Town Engineer whether employee or through contract service provides engineering services to Planning and Community Development as well as Public Works.
-In addition, acts as support to the Tolland Water Commission and Water Pollution Control Authority. - Community Services: This division includes Human Services, Elderly, Youth, Library and Recreation Services. - o Public Safety: This division includes Police (under contract with the Connecticut State Police), a combination volunteer/paid Fire and Ambulance Department and Animal Control Services. - o Public Works: This division includes the departments of Highway Maintenance, Parks and Facilities and Cemeteries. - o Finance and Records: This division includes Town Clerk, Town Assessment Services, Revenue Collection and Financial Services.
+In addition, acts as support to the Tolland Water Commission and Water Pollution Control Authority.
+The Engineering function reports directly the Town Manager. - o Community Services: This division includes Human Services, Elderly, Youth, Library and Recreation Services. - o Public Safety: This division includes Police (under contract with the Connecticut State Police), a combination volunteer/paid Fire and Ambulance Department and Animal Control Services. - o Public Works: This division includes the departments of Highway Maintenance, Parks and Facilities, Solid Waste and Recycling and Cemeteries. - o Finance and Records: This division includes Town Clerk, Town Assessment Services, Revenue Collection, Information Technology Services and Financial Services.

 The Town has successfully privatized and contracted out several municipal services.
-Examples include the construction/reconstruction of roads, snow plowing of selected routes, refuse and recyclable collection, sewer capacity and certain community services functions such as health services through the Eastern Highlands Health District.
+Examples include the construction/reconstruction of roads, snow plowing of selected rouses, refuse and recyclable collection, sewer capacity and certain community services functions such as health services through the Eastern Highlands Health District.
+The Town is also part of a six Towns regional health insurance program that allows for benefits to be administrated on a self-insured basis.

 The Town of Tolland provides water and sewer services to a small sector of the community.
-Approximately 507 residences and 19 businesses are serviced by the Tolland Water System, while the Connecticut Water Company services other designated sections throughout the Town.
+Approximately 487 residences and 27 businesses 3 municipal buildings are serviced by the Tolland Water System, while the Connecticut Water Company services other designated sections throughout the Town.
 Public sewers are available in the west central portion of the Town, which includes the expanded Business Park, and have recently been expanded down Old Post Road to the schools and through the Gateway Zone to the new high school.
-The latest extension, through the Technology Corridor Zone was completed two years ago.
+The latest extension, through the Technology Corridor Zone was completed in 2011.